List of Peaky Blinders characters: Laura McKee

 Laura McKee, also known by her alias Captain Swing (portrayed by Charlene McKenna), is a high-ranking member of the Irish Republican Army and serves as the Battalion Commander of the Fermanagh branch.
 In the fifth series, she calls Tommy Shelby to inform him that her forces have captured Michael Gray in Ireland after intercepting a group attempting to kill him during his journey back to the United Kingdom.

 In the sixth series, she contacts Tommy again following the failed assassination attempt on Oswald Mosley.
 She claims responsibility, not for the attempt, but for its failure, and for the murders of Barney Thomason and Aberama Gold.
 To make her message clear, she has their bodies delivered to Tommy’s home, along with that of his aunt, Polly Gray.
 She is killed by Arthur Shelby outside the Garrison Pub soon after.

 Duke Shelby

-Erasmus "Duke" Shelby (portrayed by Conrad Khan) is the illegitimate firstborn son of Tommy Shelby and a Romani woman named Zelda, conceived before the former left to fight in World War I. Raised solely by his mother.
+Erasmus "Duke" Shelby (portrayed by Conrad Khan and Barry Keoghan) is the illegitimate firstborn son of Tommy Shelby and a Romani woman named Zelda, conceived before the former left to fight in World War I. He was raised solely by his mother.
 Soon after her death, he joined other Gypsies on the road, working at a fairground before eventually turning to theft.

 He is the half-brother of Charles and Ruby Shelby.
 He grew up believing that his father was the Duke of the Saxon Shore, inspiring him to adopt the name Duke.
 He resents being called by his birth name.
 In the sixth series, he is introduced to Tommy by Esme and welcomed into the Shelby family.
 He is responsible for the execution of Billy Grade.